kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-ops-request/index.md

 ### spec.configuration

-If you want to reconfigure your Running MongoDB cluster or different components of it with new custom configuration, you have to specify `spec.configuration` section.
+If you want to reconfigure your Running Elasticsearch cluster or different components of it with new custom configuration, you have to specify `spec.configuration` section.
 This field consists of the following sub-field:

 - `spec.configuration.configsecret`: ConfigSecret is an optional field to provide custom configuration file for database.
 - `spec.configuration.secureConfigSecret`: SecureConfigSecret is an optional field to provide secure settings for database.